pritishakumar/pritishakumar/README.md

    <img src="https://lh3.googleusercontent.com/pw/ACtC-3csw4KxSj5x7ckCLFuXoIhZptdkdccSHE-spk1K22jDYH0xV4NFetbxULrNQ9tJh82NU8rnti1O7NFyTFhDOuuDPuNdu9AVI3UQzTQDctAbRDDtdfPOdLSulScXMoLWgobE0yj1w7Wd2HHWLwQRlMzUXw=w358-h364-no?authuser=0" alt="" width="200px"/>
 </div>

 <p> I am a professional learner!
 My journey started as a Professional Designated Civil Engineer 👷‍♀️  who had some casual coding under her belt, but focused most of her time on adventures 🪂🎨🖌️💃🎧 travelling 🚗✈️🗺️ and building bridges 🚧🌉.
 The pandemic era inspired me to pivot and explore instead, the industry that has always tantalized me, Software 💻!
 Turns out software development fits me like a glove, but of course there is a lot more to learn on my journey.
-For now I'm seeking my dream team, enjoying leveling up my coding and adulting skills, supporting my peers and contributing my skills to local businesses in need!</p>
+For now I'm enjoying leveling up my coding and adulting skills, supporting my peers and contributing my skills to local businesses in need!</p>

 <hr />